kodecocodes/i9t/testing/testing.markdown

 ![bordered iphone](/images/duplicates.png)
 [TODO: Update after design process.
 If necessary, crop together an image showing just the navigation bar and the tab bar to save space]

 Whoops!
-Fix the test by replacing the faulty line with the following:
+Fix the test by replacing the final line of `testRaysFullBodyWorkout()` with the following:

     app.navigationBars.buttons["Workouts"].tap()